wanghy6503/hystrix-viewer/README.md

 <!-- ![](./examples/images/logo-md-blue-379px.png) -->

-**HystrixViewer.js** is a simple JavaScript library for displaying Hystrix [Dropwizard Metrics](http://metrics.dropwizard.io/).
-It's a port of [Hystrix Dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard).
+**HystrixViewer.js** is a simple JavaScript library for monitoring Hystrix Metrics in real time.
+It's a port of [Hystrix Dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) and relies on Hystrix metrics instead of Hystrix stream.

 # Examples
 This library is very easy to use.
 You can create a Hystrix Dashboard by calling `addHystrixDashboard`.